Skip to main content

 Boilerplate and Repetitive Code

-AI tools like Claude Code and Copilot excel at generating repetitive patterns: CRUD operations, API endpoints, database schemas, configuration files, and type definitions.
-What took 30 minutes now takes 30 seconds.
+Agents excel at repetitive patterns: CRUD operations, API endpoints, schemas, configuration, and type definitions.
+What took 30 minutes now takes seconds, and the agent can apply the pattern consistently across an entire codebase.

 Example: API Endpoint Generation

-// Prompt: "Create REST endpoints for user management"
+// Prompt: "Create REST endpoints for user management following

 // Claude Code generates: